-If you owe the IRS $50,000 - $250,000, you may qualify for a Non-Streamlined Installment Agreement.
-These types of agreements are great when you don't want to provide verification of your assets, expenses, debts, or income to the IRS and you can afford to pay the debt in full within the time-frame required.
+These types of agreements are great when you don’t want to provide verification of your assets, expenses, debts, or income to the IRS and you can afford to pay the debt in full within the time-frame required. (up to 72 months if owe $50,000 or less and up to the time period the IRS has to collect if the debt is between $50,000 and $250,000)

-Tax Liens - an Important "note"
+Tax Liens – An Important “Note”

 Steps to Take